cwseitz/DNAFlex/README.md

 # DNAFlex

-Abbreviated as just DNAFlex, this is code for my PhD thesis *Phase transitions of DNA-protein condensates during the immune response: an information geometric perspective*
+This is code for my PhD thesis *Phase transitions of DNA-protein condensates during the immune response: an information geometric perspective*
 The code contains various statistical inference software, statistical physics simulations, modules for simulating and analyzing images of super-resolution images of single nucleosomes.

 ## Current modules